AdenosHermes/Finance_data_augmentation_ICAIF2022/readme.md

 <img src="figures/case_study_price.png" alt="cifar10" width="300"/>

 As we see, the model avoids the crash quite well.
-The demonstration code for training and testing this model is here in the jupyter notebook file.
+The demonstration code for training and testing this model is here in the jupyter notebook file `demonstration_market_crash.ipynb`.

 # TODO
 - A jupyter notebook for demonstration